 As provided in Section 121.4501, Florida Statutes, eligible FRS members may elect to participate in the Investment Plan in lieu of the FRS defined benefit plan.
 The Sheriff employees participating in DROP are not eligible to participate in the Investment Plan.
 Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 Benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contribution rates that are based on salary and membership class (Regular Class, Elected County Officers, etc.), as the FRS defined benefit plan.
+These blended rates include the applicable rates for the unfunded actuarial accrued liability of the FRS defined benefit plan, the 1.66% HIS contribution rate, and the .06% administrative fee.
 Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.
-Allocations to the investment members' accounts (employer and employee) during the 2017-18 fiscal year were as follows:
+Allocations to the investment members' accounts (employer and employee) during the 2018-19 fiscal year were as follows:

-Percent of Gross
+Percent of 0 Gross Salary

-Class Compensation
+Class Employee Employer

-FRS, Regular 6.30
+FRS, Regular 3.00 3.30

-FRS, Elected County Officers 11.34
+FRS, Elected County Officers 3.00 8.34

-FRS, Senior Management Service 7.67
+FRS, Senior Management

+Service 3.00 4.67

-FRS, Special Risk Regular 14.00
+FRS, Special Risk Class 3.00 11.00